bytefish/bytefish.de/blog/aspnetcore_rebac.md

 builder.Services.AddLogging(loggingBuilder => loggingBuilder.AddSerilog(dispose: true));
 ```

-I suggest to wrap the entire Starup code inside a `try` block, so any error, that throws up is caught and logged to a console or the file appender.
+I suggest to wrap the entire Starup code inside a fat `try` block, so any error throwing during startup is caught and
+logged to a console or the file sink.

 ```csharp
 // ...

 try